Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 If you’ve never spent time in the waters of Howe Sound I highly recommend you do it, and this sailing tour could be the right fit!
 (Howe Sound is one of my favourite places on earth).
 This small group sailing experience will have your captain welcoming you on board to try your hand at sailing.
 Keep an eye out on the water for the locals, local whales, seals, eagles, and others that call the region home.
 This experience is truly a small group experience and is capped at 6 guests, so it is popular to fill up so advanced booking is recommended.

-Click here to book your Sea to Sky Afternoon Sail experience!
+Book your Sea to Sky Afternoon Sail experience here!

 Brittania Mine Museum

-An excellent place to take in some of BC’s mining history is the Brittania Mine Museum.
+An excellent place to take in some of BC’s mining history is the Britannia Mine Museum.
 Celebrating its 100th anniversary in 2023 there are hands-on exhibits, real train rides into the mine tunnel, gold panning, award-winning sensory experiences, as well as shows.
-Whether you stop on your way to Squamish or on your way home, the historic copper mine is a fun experience and interactive way to learn about this important part of the region’s local history.
+Whether you stop on your way to Squamish and the Chief hike or on your way home, the historic copper mine is a fun experience and interactive way to learn about this important part of the region’s local history.

-Click here to purchase your Britannia Mine Museum admission tickets!
+Purchase your Britannia Mine Museum admission tickets here!

 Squamish Flightseeing Tour